coal creek floodplain restoration

 US Forest Service Middle Fork Ranger District, Oregon Dept. of Fish & Wildlife

-From June 20th to July 3rd 2019, we worked with the USFS Middle Fork Ranger District (MFRD) and Haley Construction to restore 25 acres of floodplain habitat on Coal Creek in the Upper Middle Fork Willamette Watershed.
+In summer 2019 we worked with the US Forest Service (USFS) Middle Fork Ranger District and Haley Construction to restore 25 acres of floodplain habitat on Coal Creek in the Upper Middle Fork Willamette Watershed.
 This 0.3-mile section of Coal Creek is just above the confluence with the Middle Fork Willamette River, a location where the stream should be fanning out across the floodplain and creating diverse habitat for fish and wildlife.
 However, due to human-caused changes over the past several decades, Coal Creek was confined to its channel and, therefore, flowing fast like a fire hose which altered the natural stream processes and reduced the quality and diversity of the habitat.

 To reconnect Coal Creek to its floodplain and restore processes, elevations across the project area needed to be smoothed out so that water could flow in any direction.
 Based on plans from the project team (MFRD and MFWWC), Haley Construction cleared eight acres of vegetation so that they could redistribute approximately 8,000 cubic yards of material.
 Haley then buried and scattered approximately 800 trees, many with rootwads attached, across the floodplain to keep the stream from cutting down into a new channel and to help spread flow.
 Haley Construction worked extremely fast, finishing the project a week early and under budget!

-We are excited that this floodplain habitat will once again be dynamic.
-It will provide a plethora of native species with refugia from fast moving water; vegetation, macroinvertebrates, and nutrients to forage; and gravels in which to spawn and rear young.
+We are excited that this floodplain habitat is once again dynamic and will provide a plethora of native species with refugia from fast moving water; vegetation, macroinvertebrates, and nutrients to forage; and gravels in which to spawn and rear young.

 Integrating restoration with recreation

 The Middle Fork Trail, a National Recreation Trail, begins at Timpanogas Lake and follows the Middle Fork Willamette River to Hills Creek Reservoir.
-During that journey, the trail passes through diverse ecosystems while also providing a diversity of trail experiences for recreationists, including mountain bikers, hikers, equestrians, and anglers, as they explore the headwaters of the Willamette River.
-The trail is about 30 miles long and part of it recently passed through the Coal Creek floodplain restoration project area.
-In order to complete our restoration project, we needed to move the trail out of the floodplain.
-Through interdisciplinary vision at the MFRD, grant dollars, and volunteer time, we are working to move the trail out of the floodplain, add almost three miles of exciting new single track, and move the trail off of the road for this section.
+During that 30+ mile journey, the trail passes through diverse ecosystems while also providing a diversity of trail experiences for non-motorized recreationists as they explore the headwaters of the Willamette River.
+As part of floodplain restoration together with the USFS, we have moved the trail out of the floodplain, added more than two miles to its distance, and removed the necessity to connect trail segments on the road.

 Follow along in the slideshow below to see what goes into a project this large!